DLewis01/AWS-response-time/README.md

 Requirements
   GNUplot

-  you can usually install this with yum install gnuplot or dnf install gnuplot
+  you can usually install this with
+      yum install gnuplot
+        or
+      dnf install gnuplot
+        of if you are on Mac with either

+      port install gnuplot

+      brew install gnuplot

 Install

   Put this script where you like

   make it executable with

     chmod +x aws_response.sh

   create a subdir mkdir {path}/graphs